hackl/TikZ-StructuralAnalysis/README.rst

 3D Support Construction
 -----------------------

-By using the library ``stanli3d``, the following graph can be created in a very short time: ::
+By using the 3D library, the following graph can be created in a very short time: ::

   \setcoords{-25}{10}[1][1.2]